 At day seven, have not found it necessary to do constant rehab sessions to avoid lumbar symptoms for the last three days.

 Also in the therapy mix for the last few months has been daily use of a Healy frequency assessment and treatment device.
-Interestingly, running the Chakra assessment in Resonance mode, the lower Root and Sacral Chakras always registered poor numbers compared to the higher level Chakras in the body.
-After a week of using the right heel lift, these Chakras are now consistently registering high numbers.
+Interestingly, running the Chakra assessment in Resonance mode, the lower Root, Sacral and Plexus Chakras always registered poor vitality/energy levels compared to the higher Chakras in the body.
+After a week of using the right heel lift, these lower Chakras are now consistently registering high levels.